scrapy/scrapy/docs/topics/request-response.rst

-using Scrapy components where changing the request fingerprinting algorithm would cause undesired results, you need to carefully decide when to change the value of this setting, or switch the :setting:`REQUEST_FINGERPRINTER_CLASS` setting to a custom class value that implements the 2.3 request fingerprinting algorithm and does not log this warning (see :ref:`2.3-request-fingerprinter`).
+using Scrapy components where changing the request fingerprinting algorithm would cause undesired results, you need to carefully decide when to change the value of this setting, or switch the :setting:`REQUEST_FINGERPRINTER_CLASS` setting to a custom request fingerprinter class that implements the 2.3 request fingerprinting algorithm and does not log this warning ( :ref:`2.3-request-fingerprinter` includes an example implementation of such a class).

 Scenarios where changing the request fingerprinting algorithm may cause undesired results include, for example, using the HTTP cache middleware (see